deckhouse/deckhouse/modules/030-cloud-provider-gcp/docs/USAGE.md

 ---
-title: "Сloud provider — GCP: usage"
+title: "Cloud provider — GCP: usage"
 ---

 ## An example of the `GCPInstanceClass` CR